KelinTan/spring-boot-archetype-test/README.md

 * Integration Testing with @SpringBootTest

-* Mvc Unit Test with @WebMvcTest and @AutoConfigureMockMvc
+* Controller Unit Test with @WebMvcTest and @AutoConfigureMockMvc

 * DB Test with @MybatisTest and @Sql